CleasbyCode/jzp/README.md

 ```
 To get access to and extract your embedded data file(s) using Linux, just rename the *.jpg* file extension
-to *.zip*, and then from the Linux desktop, click the file icon to open/extract the ZIP contents.
+to *.zip*, and then from the Linux desktop, click the file icon to open & extract the ZIP contents.

 Second Linux option.
-From the terminal, use the commands:
+From the terminal, use the following commands:

 ```c
  $ zip -FF your_image.jpg --out extract.zip